 - Encourage Action

-Ever been with a “friend” who spends the whole night talking about their self, while you keep refilling their wine glass?
+Ever been with a “friend” who spends the whole night talking about himself, while you keep refilling their wine glass?
 Ya, that is what brochure websites are like.

 When you only have a few pages to get your point across, it is likely that your website will be following the 20/80 rule.
 That is 20% about your users, 80% about your company.

 But, the last time I checked, that is supposed to be flipped.

 80% of the information (content) on your site should be about your customers.

 Examples are FAQ’s, Videos, Blog Posts, and Podcasts.
 Content that gets to the heart of your audience’s needs.
 Solve their problems.
 Help them live better lives.
 Because the more you are all about them, the more they will be all about you.